I've been reluctant to discuss one of the findings from our eyetracking research because the conclusion is that unethical design pays off.

 Most of our eyetracking findings on Web advertising present no ethical dilemmas.
 For example, we know that there are 3 design elements that are most effective at attracting eyeballs:

-I don't have a problem presenting details of these findings in the seminar on Fundamental Guidelines for Web Usability; it's important that all Web designers know where users look on pages.
+I don't have a problem presenting details of these findings in the seminar on Top Web UX Design Guidelines; it's important that all Web designers know where users look on pages.

 The most prominent result from the new eyetracking studies is not actually new.
 We simply confirmed for the umpteenth time that banner blindness is real.
 Users almost never look at anything that looks like an advertisement, whether or not it's actually an ad.
 (Indeed, banner blindness is moving beyond the online realm, for example into ballot design.)